On arithmetic of the superspecial locus: Abelian varieties in

 In particular, we have

 By definition, the Frobenius map $F$ on $M^*(A)$ is given by the composition of the ($W(k)$-linear) pull-back map

 and the $\sigma_p$-linear map

 \begin{prop} Let $X$ be a $p$-divisible group over an \ac field $k$ of \ch $p$, and let $\sigma$ be an automorphism of the field $k$. \begin{enumerate} \item The $p$-divisible groups $X$ and $\,^\sigma\!
 X$ have the same Newton polygon. \item The $p$-divisible groups $X$ and $\,^\sigma\!
 X$ have the same Ekedahl-Oort type.
-That is, there is an isomorphism $X[p]\simeq \,^\sigma\!
-X[p]$ of finite group schemes over $k$, where $X[p]$ denotes the finite subgroup scheme of $p$-torsions of $X$. \item If $X$ is superspecial, then so $\,^\sigma\!
-X$ is.

-\end{enumerate} \end{prop} \begin{proof} (1) Let $X_0$ be a $p$-divisible group over $\Fp$ which has the same Newton polygon as $X$ does.
+That is, there exists an isomorphism $X[p]\simeq \,^\sigma\!
+X[p]$ of finite group schemes over $k$, where $X[p]$ denotes the finite subgroup scheme of $p$-torsion of $X$. \item If $X$ is superspecial, then so $\,^\sigma\!
+X$ is. \end{enumerate} \end{prop} \begin{proof} (1) Let $X_0$ be a $p$-divisible group over $\Fp$ which has the same Newton polygon as $X$ does.
 Choose an isogeny $\varphi:X_0\to X$ over $k$.
-Then we have
+Then we have the commutative diagram

 This shows that there is an isogeny between the $p$-divisible groups $X$ and $^\sigma\!
 X$.

 (2) According to the classification of the truncated BT groups of level 1 (see \cite{oort:eo}), there is a $p$-divisible group $X_0$ over $\Fp$ such that an isomorphism $X[p]\simeq X_0[p]$ over $k$ exists.
 Applying the automorphism $\sigma$ on this isomorphism, we get an isomorphism $^\sigma\!
 X[p]\simeq \, ^\sigma\!X_0[p]=X_0[p]$ over $k$.
 This proves (2).